noble-antwi/cyber_forensics/Conducting Forensic Investigations on Linux Systems/README.md

 An essential component of Linux is the interactive interface, known as the shell.
 The shell interprets commands from the keyboard and relays them to the operating system.
 Linux offers two main shells: a graphical user interface (GUI) and a command-line interface (CLI).
 Though users familiar with Windows or macOS may find the GUI approachable, the command-line interface offers unmatched flexibility and control, crucial for forensic analysis on a Linux system.

-Here’s a personalized, direct format for these instructions:

----

 ## Identify Login Attempts on a Linux Drive Image

 ### Scenario